 The Trading Standards Service continued to develop and promote the value of the service around the legislative framework applicable all aspects of Doorstep Crime.
-In particular this included the development and promotion of No Cold Calling Zones in the residential areas across the city.
+This included the development and promotion of No Cold Calling Zones in the residential areas across the city.